drpetersonfernandes/SimpleLauncher/parameters.md

 **Fullscreen Parameter:** -full-screen<br>

 This emulator is available for Windows-x64 and Windows-arm64.<br>
-This emulator requires BIOS and system files to work properly.<br>
+This emulator requires BIOS and system files to work.<br>
 The list of required files can be found on [Xemu Website](https://xemu.app/docs/required-files/).<br>

 The ISO file needs to be formated in XISO format, as the original XBOX discs.<br>